Home

 - Parallel Grip -

-The parallel grip puts puts less stress on your shoulders, wrists, and elbows, and is easier on your whole body.
+The parallel grip puts less stress on your shoulders, wrists, and elbows, and is easier on your whole body.
 If you can't do regular chins because of shoulder or body problems, try these.

 For these, you need 2 parallel bars or grips at about shoulder width.
 Simply grasp them from the outside, palms facing inward towards each other, and do your chin-ups.